Design U: Melanie Martin

-Melanie studied in both the Interior Design and Residential Décor programs at Algonquin College in Ottawa, ON and graduated with honours.
+Melanie Martin studied in both the Interior Design and Residential Décor programs at Algonquin College in Ottawa, ON and graduated with honours.
 She has been working in the interior design business since 1991 and founded her own company, Distinctive Designs, in 1995.
 She specializes in residential interior design, interior decorating and, with her team of design and architectural associates, works on custom new home design as well as custom renovations.

 Melanie has won awards for her design work as well as for business achievement.
 She has given numerous public seminars for the Canadian Mortgage and Housing Corporation, TD Canada Trust, Chapters, and has been a featured expert at various design home shows.
 Melanie has written design and décor related articles for newspapers and magazines and has also shared her knowledge by teaching for the Ottawa Board of Education and Algonquin College.
 She has also been an active member with the Ottawa Carleton Home Builders’ Association since 1997 and has acted as Chairperson of the Home Show Committee for 1999 and 2000.